 By engaging with people from different generations, sexual orientations, abilities, cultures, and genders, you can start to weave a tapestry of perspectives and create meaningful policies that break down barriers.
 So, we can agree that companies with diverse leadership teams that see intersections of identity are more profitable and successful than those who do not.
 Then why is it so darn hard to see substantial change in the actual numbers?

-Even prior to 2020, companies were spending $8 billion annually on implicit bias training, and struggling to even the playing field for BIPOC and female candidates.
+A study conducted in 2021 determined that companies were spending $8 billion annually on implicit bias training, yet many were still struggling to even the playing field for BIPOC and female candidates to gain entry into larger tech companies.
 What it really boils down to is continued affinity bias, and a lack of intersectionality.
 A newly developed demographic software, Pipeline, found that men receive promotions at a rate that’s 21% greater than the rate that women receive them.
 Disaggregate that data even further, accounting for intersectionality, and they concluded that the promotion gap doubles for Black women.
 Doubles!